-- ii.
-The Appeals Committee will be comprised of the individuals identified in subparagraph D.2.d.(1), provided, at least two of the individuals chosen must not have been on the Committee that initially considered the student's Transgender Student Application. - iii.
-The Appeals Committee shall be provided all information provided to the initial Committee along with the determination of the initial Committee, and such additional information that the member school or the student through the member school wishes to provide the Appeals Committee. - iv.
-The Appeals Committee shall apply the same review criteria as utilized by the initial Committee, and shall make written findings and determinations approving or disapproving the Transgender Student Application to be set forth in writing and delivered confidentially to the member school and the Executive Director of the NSAA.
+- The Appeals Committee will be comprised of the individuals identified in subparagraph D.2.d.(1), provided, at least two of the individuals chosen must not have been on the Committee that initially considered the student's Transgender Student Application. - The Appeals Committee shall be provided all information provided to the initial Committee along with the determination of the initial Committee, and such additional information that the member school or the student through the member school wishes to provide the Appeals Committee. - The Appeals Committee shall apply the same review criteria as utilized by the initial Committee, and shall make written findings and determinations approving or disapproving the Transgender Student Application to be set forth in writing and delivered confidentially to the member school and the Executive Director of the NSAA.
 The eligibility of the student to participate must be approved unanimously by the Appeals Committee considering the Transgender Student Application for participation.
-The student/student's family and the school on whose sports team the student would be participating will be notified of the Appeals Committee's decision in writing within fortyeight (48) hours once that decision has been reached. - v.
-Upon completion of the appeal to and through the Appeals Committee, the student will have exhausted all administrative remedies available to him/her.
+The student/student's family and the school on whose sports team the student would be participating will be notified of the Appeals Committee's decision in writing within forty-eight (48) hours once that decision has been reached. - Upon completion of the appeal to and through the Appeals Committee, the student will have exhausted all administrative remedies available to him/her.
 No further appeals with or through the NSAA exist at that point.
 However, due to the nature of these issues, the same student may have her/his case revisited by the NSAA as the facts and circumstances of the student evolve or change.
-The NSAA would not anticipate revisiting a case without a sufficient lapse of time such that the circumstances of the case have changed significantly. - E. Use of restrooms and locker rooms at NSAA athletic contests and activities based upon student gender: It is the purpose of this policy to allow all students to participate fairly and equally in high school athletics and activities, while also upholding the basic principles of privacy and personal dignity held by each student.
-While accommodations may be necessary to meet the unique needs of individual students, it is the goal that all students will be able to comfortably participate while respecting the privacy rights of others.
+The NSAA would not anticipate revisiting a case without a sufficient lapse of time such that the circumstances of the case have changed significantly. - E. Use of restrooms and locker rooms at NSAA athletic contests and activities based upon student gender: It is the purpose of this policy to allow all students to participate fairly and equally in high school athletics and activities, while also upholding the basic principles of privacy and personal dignity held by each student.9 While accommodations may be necessary to meet the unique needs of individual students, it is the goal that all students will be able to comfortably participate while respecting the privacy rights of others.
 The NSAA acknowledges that many member schools' facilities have been outfitted with changing areas and locker rooms, including restrooms and showers, separated by gender.
-It has been widely recognized that restrooms and locker rooms are places where students have an expectation of privacy.
-Maintaining separate restroom and shower facilities for each gender is a cost effective way to retain the reasonable expectation of privacy that students have while using the restroom and changing and showering before and after physical activity.
+It has been widely 10 recognized that restrooms and locker rooms are places where students have an expectation of privacy. separate restroom and shower facilities for each gender is a cost effective way to retain the reasonable expectation of privacy that students have while using the restroom and changing and showering before and after physical activity.
+11

 A transgender student who has been granted permission by the NSAA to participate in activities of the gender with which the student identifies, but has not undergone sex reassignment surgery, shall at NSAA-sponsored contests be permitted to use the restrooms and locker rooms associated with their birth sex or shall be assigned private toilet, locker and shower room facilities appropriate for the student's gender identity, as appropriate and available.
+12 lowa Civil Rights Commission v.
+Burlington Area Community YMCA, (Administrative Decision) lowa Department of Inspections and Appeals; Goins v.
+West Group, 635 N.W.
+2d 717 (Minn.
+2001).